84th Division (Syria): Background

 Foreign fighters played a significant role throughout the Syrian Civil War, particularly within Salafi-jihadist opposition factions, which by the end of the conflict were largely led by Hay’at Tahrir al-Sham (HTS).
 The integration of these fighters following the fall of the Assad regime was regarded as one of the most contentious issues complicating rapprochement between Syria's new government and Western states as well as integration efforts concerning the Syrian Democratic Forces (SDF).
 Already in December 2024, transitional government leader Ahmed al-Sharaa (the former head of HTS) promoted six foreign fighters to the rank of brigadier general.
 As Al-Sharaa began to reorganize the Syrian army, in the so called “Syrian Revolution Victory Conference” in January 2025, various foreign jihadist groups like the Jaish al-Muhajireen wal-Ansar, consisting of both Arabic-speaking fighters and fighters from the North Caucasus, and the Turkistan Islamic Party (TIP), a Uyghur jihadist faction aligned with Al-Qaeda and active in both Syria and Afghanistan, began to be integrated into the defense apparatus of Syria.
 On 18 May 2025, Syria's Defense Ministry formally integrated TIP into the ranks of Sharaa's newly established army.
 Until early May 2025, the United States had reportedly urged the new leadership to exclude foreign fighters from its security institutions.
 However, by June 2025, shortly after Donald Trump's Middle East tour, Washington had given its approval for the formation of an official military unit composed of foreign Salafi-jihadists, intended to “halt the trend of defections to ISIS [...] and to bring these elements under the army's control.”

 Formation

-Following U.S. approval, the 84th Division was formally established, consisting primarily of Salafi-jihadist fighters from Egypt, Jordan, the West Bank and Gaza, Kyrgyzstan, Uzbekistan, Tajikistan, Turkey, Albania, Chechnya, Dagestan and other regions.
-A significant portion of its personnel is affiliated with the TIP, Jaish al-Muhajireen wal-Ansar, Katibat Tawhid wal-Jihad, and Ajnad al-Kavkaz, while a smaller number of Syrians also serve within the division.
+Following U.S. approval, the 84th Division was formally established, consisting primarily of Salafi-jihadist fighters from Jordan, the West Bank and Gaza, Kyrgyzstan, Uzbekistan,Iranian Kurds,Tajikistan, Turkey, Albania, Chechnya, Dagestan and other regions.
+A significant portion of its personnel is affiliated with the TIP, Liwa al-Muhajireen wal-Ansar, Katibat Tawhid wal-Jihad, and Ajnad al-Kavkaz, while a smaller number of Syrians also serve within the division.
 It is likely that other foreign Salafi Jihadist groups such as the Katibat Imam al Bukhari, the Mujahidin Ghuroba Division, and the Islamic Jihad Union, will be integrated as well.
 Many of these groups have direct ties to Al Qaeda.